nodexo/upstream-proxy/README.md

 Virtual host your apps: Upstream Proxy routes incoming requests - based on their host header - to (node.js) apps in the backend.

-**It works with all kinds of traffic...**
+### It works with all kinds of traffic...

 * HTTP
 * TLS (HTTPS)
 * HTTP/2
 * WebSocket
 * Server-Sent Events

-**...and is optimized for**
+### ...and is optimized for

 * ease of use *(by providing a clean API)*
 * speed *(by keeping things lean and simple :)*

-Plug it to the nginx upstream (via TCP port or IPC socket), connect it to other services or expose it directly to the internet (e.g. port 80 and 443).
+Plug it to an nginx upstream (via TCP port or IPC socket), connect it to any other service - or expose it directly to the internet (port 80 and 443).

 In the future there will be [examples](https://github.com/nodexo/upstream-proxy/tree/master/examples) covering most use cases.